 Viewing the capital through Leigh’s lens today, you can almost map the entire city, from Soho side streets to Hackney tower blocks.
 What you see is how much it’s changed in recent decades – countless pubs have been demolished, social housing sold off.
 Yet Leigh’s films remain a perfect celluloid time capsules of this lost London, its fragmented communities immortalised on screen for posterity.

-To celebrate the great British filmmaker’s 75th birthday this month, we’re casting an eye back over the London he captured best.
+To celebrate the great British filmmaker’s birthday, we’re casting an eye back over the London he captured best.
 Like the director, these locations surely deserve status as ‘national treasures’.

 Enfield Road, N1

 In this early Leigh film, made for Channel 4 in 1983, we follow the hardscrabble life of the Pollock family.
 They live in a tower block in-between Hoxton and Haggerston, where Leigh shows their struggles during the recession under Thatcher.
 In this scene, you see Phil Daniels, Tim Roth and Gary Oldman exit an unemployment office.
 That office is on Enfield Road, down from De Beauvoir Square, and that’s Oldman you see atop a brick pillar, in only his second screen role, as a loudmouth skinhead.
 Shot in and around Haggerston, Meantime paints a very different portrait of an area that’s now mostly known for yummy mummies and media hipsters.